Afterpay's move to open to major U.S. merchants will boost margins, analysts say

-June 24 (Reuters) - Afterpay's (APT.AX) move to expand its buy now, pay later service to major U.S. merchants it has not directly partnered with will boost sales and margins, analysts said on Thursday, as the Australian company's shares rose nearly 8%.
+(Reuters) - Afterpay’s move to expand its buy now, pay later service to major U.S. merchants it has not directly partnered with will boost sales and margins, analysts said on Thursday, as the Australian company’s shares rose nearly 8%.

-The company will allow all users in the United States to shop at major 13 retailers, including Amazon (AMZN.O), by this fall, just ahead of the crucial holiday shopping season, intensifying competition in the sector's biggest market.
+The company will allow all users in the United States to shop at major 13 retailers, including Amazon, by this fall, just ahead of the crucial holiday shopping season, intensifying competition in the sector’s biggest market.

 “This functionality will be materially incremental to volume and frequency over time in the U.S.,” said Tim Piper, an analyst at RBC Capital Markets.